 The Bar Lev line was essentially designed to serve as a “stop line” to permit Israeli forces enough time to mobilize the reserves and launch a crushing counter attack.
 The Suez Canal was 120 – 220 meters (590-720 ft) wide and approximately 18 m (59 ft) deep; a unique barrier that Moshe Dayan, Israel’s then Defense Minister, described as “one of the best anti-tank ditches in the world”.
 Adding to that the 20 m high sand barrier, the Israelis were confident that the Egyptians may be able to achieve, at best, just a few penetrations and that they, the Israelis, will still be able to outpace the Egyptians in the build up of a superior firepower at the frontline.

 The Water Cannon technique set in motion completely different dynamics and produced a whole new reality than what the Israelis had conceived.
 The total duration of the Egyptian initial assault was just ten hours – a whole thirty eight hours less than the time estimated by the IDF.
 The Egyptians where way ahead of the game.
 100,000 soldiers and 1000 tanks had made the crossing in the first day of the battle and entrenched in their defending positions waiting for the Israeli counterattack.
 The Israelis were still operating according to a much slower clock.
 Their counter attack, which came on day two according to schedule, soon realized that the plan was made obsolete and out of sync with the dynamics on the ground.

 Insight: Perhaps the most critical factor in any form of rivalry lies in outpacing the competition.
 How to seize the initiative, get ahead of the game and create new dynamics that let cause competition to lag behind in a desperate rally where their fate depends on whether they are able to catch up.
-Every rivalry involves some sort of explicit or implicit race between two sets of dynamics, each behaving according to a given pace and creating its own momentum and outcomes.
-Water Cannon thinking brings a different tempo that has the capacity of turning the tide and outpacing, overtaking and overwhelming the competition.
+Every rivalry involves some sort of race between two sets of “systems”, each behaving according to a given pace and creating its own dynamics and outcomes.
+Water Cannon thinking is about bringing a different tempo that has the capacity of turning the tide and outpacing, overtaking and overwhelming the competition.